Zenius2016/BoardAlfa/firstAssignment/README.md

 **USE TEMPLATE.hs**

-## 1.b List of function to reimplement
+## 1.b List of Function to Reimplement

 you can use your other function from 1.a to solve this :